peterGdot/Pyther.Ioc/readme.md

 Ioc::bindSingleton(Configurations::class, $configs);
 ```

 Although this is possible, it should be avoided.
-On the one hand, the creation of the instances should be left to the container, on the other hand this triggers the autoloader and executes code that may never be used.
+On the one hand, the creation of the instances should be left to the container, on the other hand this triggers the autoloader and executes code that may never be needed.

 ### More resolve control

 For non singleton instances you can specifiy constructor arguments during the _resolve_ phase:

 ```
+class Product
+{
+    public function __construct(string $sku) {
+        ...
+    }
+}
+...
 Ioc::bindMultiple(Product::class, Product::class);
 ...
 Ioc::get(Product::class, ["sku" => "Product 001"];